 - Swimsuit – doubt I’ll get in a pool, but I need to be prepared

 Toiletries and Necessities

-- snacks for room, conference, and plane ride
+- Snacks for the room, conference, and plane ride

 - Notes notebook or binder